douglasmiranda/gconfigs/CONTRIBUTING.rst

 5. When you're done making changes, make sure everything is formated properly, check that your changes pass flake8 and the tests::

-    $ make lint
-    $ make format_diff # this will use black to show you the diff of the formatted code
+    $ make lint # this will use black to show you the diff of the formatted code
     $ make format # this will use black to format the code
     $ make test
     $ make coverage # this will show you if you're not missing something on tests.